MuzzammilShah/Road-to-AI/docs/Books/AI-Engineering/chapter-6-b.md

 Reflection and Error correction can go hand-in-hand in an agentic system.
 There is also ReAct (Reason + Act).

 Let's say the agent actually failed to accomplish its task, then you can prompt it to reflect and learn on why it failed.
-Therefore its improving and based on that it creates a new plan.
+Therefore it's improving and based on that it creates a new plan.

 Finally, it is important to note that reflection is easier to implement than planning and it provides surprisingly good performance in terms of the outputs.
 The only drawback though is its costs and latency.